LGiesberger/TaskMaster/README.md

 - Code editor (ex: VS Code)
 - Web browser (ex: Google Chrome)
-- Mongod (v5.0.2) installed on your machine
+- Mongod (v5.0.2) installed on your machine (don't forget to launch the database service from your terminal).

 **Application-wide:**